50 Things To Do in Iowa This Winter

 28.)
 Iowa Children’s Museum (Coralville, Iowa).
 Another children’s museum right here in Iowa will keep your kids entertained for a full day.
 There is plenty of variety for all ages, plus it is in the Coralville Mall, so you can enjoy lunch and shopping too.

 29.)
 Get a cabin at Backbone State Park (Dundee, Iowa).
 Backbone State Park has great hiking in the warmer seasons, but the parks also boast 12 heated cabins.
-Enjoy a winter weekend at a gorgeous state park and curling up in a cabin.
+Enjoy a winter weekend at a gorgeous state park and curl up in a cabin.

 30.)
 Go to an Iowa Wild Game (Wells Fargo Arena, Des Moines, Iowa).
 A fun few hours of hockey, singing, and cheering.
 The whole family will love this one.